yzhou359/VisemeNet_tensorflow/README.md

 5). **JALI animation in Maya:**
    * put your test audio file name in file 'maya_animation.py', line 4.
    * Then run 'maya_animation.py' in Maya with JALI environment to create talking face animation automatically.
+(If using different version of JALI face rig, the name of phoneme/co-articulation variable might varies.)